Bavarian A I: Der Münchner

 Der Münchner (a Münchner is a man from Munich) was a Bavarian Class A I engine with the number 25.
-It was originally built for a private railway company which ran the route between Munich and Augsburg.
+It was originally built for the Munich–Augsburg Railway Company, a private railway company which ran the route between Munich and Augsburg.
 In 1844 the line was taken over by the state railway and the engine was transferred into state ownership.
 A large part of the locomotive came from England, which can be seen from the typically English 'pear' shape of the outer firebox.

 It was coupled with a 2 T 3 tender.